hmunish/capstone-htmlcssjs/README.md

 Install this project with:

-- Clone the repository in your local folder and you are good to go.
+- Clone the repository in your local folder.

 ### Usage